Financial Aid Basics

 Whatever your family’s income, wherever you live, you may qualify for some form of financial aid, so we recommend you apply even if you think you may not qualify.

 On this page, you'll find the basics for applying for financial aid at NYU, but we encourage you to visit the Financial Aid website for more detailed instructions.

 To apply for financial aid, the two forms most NYU applicants will need to fill out are the CSS/Financial Aid PROFILE and FAFSA.
-Your citizenship status and the NYU campus you plan to attend will determine which one(s) apply to you.
+Your citizenship status, NYU campus you plan to attend, and type of applicant you are will determine which one(s) apply to you.

 - FAFSA: U.S. citizens, permanents residents, or eligible non-citizens who want to attend NYU's New York City or Shanghai campuses.